 Frequently Asked Questions

-How quickly can blood pressure be lowered?
+How quickly can it be lowered?

 Some changes can have short-term effects, but lasting improvement takes time.

-What helps lower blood pressure naturally?
+What helps lower it naturally?

 Exercise, a healthy diet, and reducing sodium can help.

-Yes, stress can temporarily raise blood pressure.
+Yes, stress can temporarily raise it.